MilitarySatcomScience

 Key master: Quantum computing is theoretically capable of breaking existing encryption systems, as well as creating new, more difficult to decipher codes—something that’s of interest to military and intelligence agencies.
 IonQ has acquired several companies in its efforts to develop a quantum network.

-Ah, Capella: An early mover among US SAR start-ups, Capella has seven satellites on orbit and sales deals with NASA and US intelligence agencies.
+Ah, Capella: An early mover among US SAR start-ups, Capella has four satellites on orbit and sales deals with NASA and US intelligence agencies.
 In 2023, the company suffered apparent propulsion problems that led its satellites to decay faster than expected, and the loss of a spacecraft in a Rocket Lab launch failure.
 Founding CEO Payam Banazadeh stepped down that fall and was replaced by current chief Frank Backes, who will now lead IonQ’s quantum space work.

 Related Stories